 Warning: This is a very powerful motor and there are no guards on this unit.
 You can be seriously injured using this mixer if you are not diligent.
 Here are some guidelines:

-The mixer mounted on a steel pole.
 It is adjusted so the shaft is at an angle (rather than straight up and down) to pull less air bubbles into the slurry.
 It can mix up to 5 gallons of viscous glaze or body slurry.
-The motor is very powerful enabling the mixing of low water content slurries (this means that amounts of less than about 2 gallons of slurry can splatter quite a bit.
+The motor is very powerful enabling the mixing of low water content slurries (this means that amounts of less than about 2 gallons of slurry can splatter quite a bit).
 The 1/2 inch shaft is 22 inches long and the propeller is mounted up from the end of the shaft.

 An aluminum C-clamp adjustable-angle motor mount secures the mixer motor and mounts it to the custom-made arm extending from the steel pole.
 The switch also mounts to it.
 This may be so easy to find, but if you show a picture at a hardware store they should been able to recommend an alternative mounting strategy.